-July 12: General-season archery elk permits (adults and youth)
+July 11: General-season archery elk permits

-All general-season archery elk permits will be available beginning July 12, 2022.
+All general-season archery elk permits will be available beginning July 11, 2023.
 Visit wildlife.utah.gov/biggame in early June to see purchase times and locations.

-General-season archery elk permits-for both adults and youth-are unlimited.
+General-season archery elk permits are unlimited.
 You must have a valid hunting license or a combination license to buy one of these permits.

-July 12: Remaining limited-entry permits (if available) and bison permits
+July 11: Remaining limited-entry permits (if available) and bison permits

-Any limited-entry permits remaining after the big game drawing will be available beginning July 12, 2022.
+Any limited-entry permits remaining after the big game drawing will be available beginning July 11, 2023.
 Visit wildlife.utah. gov/biggame in early June to see a list of remaining permits as well as purchase times and locations.